Level A Data Collection for Marine Mammal Stranding Events

 What Kinds of Data Do These Forms Collect?

-The Marine Mammal Stranding Report – Level A Data form asks basic questions about the stranding event, and the Marine Mammal Rehabilitation Disposition Report (PDF, 2 pages) collects data on animals that are admitted to a rehabilitation center.
-Both forms were recently revised to ensure that the data collected help answer questions about important marine mammal issues.
-The Marine Mammal Human Interaction Report (PDF, 2 pages) was recently created and will gather more detailed data on how humans affect marine mammal populations.
+The Marine Mammal Stranding Report-Level A Data form asks basic questions about the stranding event, and the Marine Mammal Rehabilitation Disposition form (PDF, 2 pages) collects data on animals that are admitted to a rehabilitation center.
+The Marine Mammal Human Interaction Report (PDF, 2 pages) gathers more detailed data on how humans affect stranded marine mammals.

 When Should These Forms Be Completed?

-Stranding network responders complete the Marine Mammal Stranding Report – Level A Data form for every stranding event; the Examiners Guide (PDF, 44 pages) provides a detailed description of all events requiring this form.
+Stranding network responders complete the Marine Mammal Stranding Report-Level A Data form for every stranding event; the Examiners Guide (PDF, 53 pages) provides a detailed description of all events requiring this form.
 The Marine Mammal Rehabilitation Disposition Report is completed for every animal that is transferred to a rehabilitation center.
 Finally, the Marine Mammal Human Interaction Report should be completed for every animal that requires the Marine Mammal Stranding Report – Level A Data form and is Condition Code 1 (alive), Condition Code 2 (fresh dead), or Condition Code 3 (moderately decomposed).

 If you have any questions or concerns about filling out these forms, please contact your regional stranding coordinator.
 The new and revised forms are currently being programmed into the National Stranding Database, so that our network partners can directly upload data for the revised Level A data collection.